shkyler/gmit-pands-project/README.md

 This project was a learning exercise to help develop programming skills from the Programming and Scripting module of a Data Analytics Post Graduate Diploma course.
 Therefore if would be expected that some skills would be developed in both programming and data science during the course of the project.
 Some of the programming skills that were developed include:

 1. Algorithms: The data summary algorthims were all developed as part of the project.
 These needed to be designed and thought through in order to summarize the data in the data set.
-These were all tested by comparing the results returned with the results provided by microsoft excel and found to be accurate.
+These were all tested by comparing the results returned with the results provided by Apple's 'Numbers' spreadsheet software and found to be accurate.
-1. Software development: Prior to carrying out this project I had only written python scripts that were 20-30 lines long and generally carried out one function.
+1. Software development: Prior to carrying out this project I had only written python scripts that were 20-30 lines long and generally carried out one simple function.
 This project enabled me to develop my skills in this area as I had to develop some small functions and use these to create bigger functions.
 I then had to create a user interface that allowed the user to call any of the functions without having to open the script and change the data in it.
 Regular commits on Github were also part of the learning experience.
 1. Filtering: As part of the project I had to learn how to filter columns in the data set based on some user input.
 This was achieved in practice by passing an argument to each function to allow it filter based on this value.
 1. Graphical Analysis: this was my first experience using the matplotlib library in the Python.
 There was extensive internet learning involved in getting these to plot nice graphs
-1. Output formatting: There was some lerning involved in the output formatting to create the nice, neat data summaries that the iris analyser can produce.
+1. Output formatting: There was some learning involved in the output formatting to create the nice, neat data summaries that the iris analyser can produce.
 1. Markdown: Documenting the project in the README file required me to learn how to produce nicely formatted files in markdown, a technology in which I had no prior experience.

 Learnings in the field of data science include:

 1. Cluster Analysis: the basics of cluster analysis were learned in order to determine when it might be suitable for data classification and when it might not be
 1. LDA: The basics principles of LDA are now understood without going into the detail on how to carry it out on a data set.
-1. Class correlation co-efficient: this principle is now understood and it was used during the analysis section of the project to determine which data might be useful in the analysis
+1. Class correlation co-efficient: this principle is now understood and it was used during the analysis section of the project to determine which data might be useful for the analysis and what data could be ignored.

 #### 4.2.3 Areas for further work
 In order to scope and manage the project properly it was important that the body of work for the project was achievable in the five weeks available to carry out the project.
-It was therefore important that the project was scoped correctly.
 As this project is for the Programming and Scripting module - it was decided that most of the scope should be given to developing my skills in the areas of programming and software development during the course of this project.
 The main objective was to scope the project in such a way that it could be finished in the allowed timeframe while still meeting all of the project objectives.
-While I believe that I have met all of the objectives as set out by the project brief, I also believe that there are some areas for further work that could be developed in the future as my skillset during my progression through the Data Analytics H.DIP program.
+While I believe that I have met all of the objectives as set out by the project brief, I also believe that there are some areas for further work that could be developed in the future (as my skillset develops) during my progression through the Data Analytics H.DIP program.
 Some of these areas include:

-1. More in depth detail of some of data science concepts: As the course progresses, my understanding of the topics such as regression and LDA etc. will improve and it shouls be possible to add functions to look at this to the python program
+1. More in depth detail of some of data science concepts: As the course progresses, my understanding of the topics such as regression and LDA etc. will improve and it should be possible to add functions to look at this to the python program
 1. Expanding the iris analyser so it can be used for general data sets: currently the python script I wrote can really only be used for analsing the iris data set.
 There are certain items such as column headers hard coded into the data set, in future it could be possible to have the program import a data set and take all of these hard coded values from the imported file.
+Object-oriented programming might be usefule here.
 1. Greater use of built in python libraries: All the analysis functions were coded from scratch.
 A decision taken to improve my programming skills and algorithmic thinking.
 In future, existing libraries should be used where possible to reduce the time taken to develop software.

 ## References